QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 -  Alternatively, you may already have written content that doesn’t conform to these guidelines, but you’d be willing to modify it so that it does.
 In this case, you can still submit it by following the instructions below.
 Just make a note in your pull request (PR) that you’re aware of the changes that need to be made and that you’re just asking for the content to be reviewed before you spend time making those changes.

--  Finally, if you’ve written something that doesn’t belong in qubes-doc but that would be beneficial to the Qubes community, please consider adding it to the :ref:`external documentation <developer/general/documentation-style-guide:core vs external documentation>`.
+-  Finally, if you’ve written something that doesn’t belong in qubes-doc but that would be beneficial to the Qubes community, please consider adding it to the :ref:`external documentation <developer/general/rst-documentation-style-guide:core vs. external documentation>`.

 (**Advanced users:** If you’re already familiar with GitHub or wish to work from the command line, you can skip the rest of this section.
 All